-A Student Agreement for Participation in an Electronic Communications System form can be found in the front of this handbook.
-This form must be completed and returned to the campus of each student by his or her parents or guardian.
+A Student Agreement for Participation in an Electronic Communications System form can be found in the online registration packet.
+This form must be completed for each student by his or her parents or guardian.

 Students and their parents should be aware that e-mail using District computers are not private and will be monitored by District staff.
 [For additional information, see policies at CQ.]